Top 6 TED Talks About Computer Science

 Masters candidates start with six core courses covering topics like machine learning and data communications.
 Data science and software engineering tracks build in-demand skills in growing fields.
 Internationally recognized faculty members provide the best academic and industry insights into computer science.

-U.S. News & World Report ranked Baylor University No. 25 in its Most Innovative Schools.
-The national publication also placed the university in the following categories:
+U.S. News & World Report ranked Baylor University No. 20 in its Most Innovative Schools.
+The national publication also placed the university in the top 20% of Best National Universities.

 The online Masters in Computer Science continues a commitment to academic excellence at Baylor University dating back to 1845.
 Graduate students motivated by computer science TED Talks also bring to life Baylor University’s mission to: